 - Spotting can continue until your next period.

-This is an option at BPAS if the pregnancy is less than 13 weeks gestation.
 It involves letting nature take its course.
-You will go home with instructions on what to expect and when to contact us if there's a problem or the pregnancy has not passed on its own - if it hasn't we may then talk to you again about alternative solutions.
+You will go home with instructions on what to expect and when to contact us if there's a problem or the pregnancy has not passed on its own - if it hasn’t, we may then talk to you again about alternative solutions.

 - Avoids surgery or being put to sleep